krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - Permissions to access DynamoDB
 - Each table has endpoint
 - Clients use DAX client (or DynamoDB client) and uses 'table' endpoint
+- When using Amazon DynamoDB Accelerator (DAX): you create a DAX cluster made up of nodes.
+  - Recommended production setup continas 3 nodes: 1 primary node + 2 replica nodes
+  - nodes run inside your VPC, specifically in subnets you choose
+- Your application does NOT connect directly to nodes.
+Instead it connects to a single DAX cluster endpoint

 #### DynamoDB Transactions